Avengers: Endgame: I watched the leaked footage and wasn't spoiled (spoiler-free)

 Game of Thrones season 8 episode 2 recap: The big war is upon us, so how are we going to spend this long, lonely night?
 Cue sexy music.

-Discuss: Avengers: Endgame: I watched the leaked footage and wasn't spoiled (spoiler-free)
+Discuss: Avengers: Endgame: I watched the leaked footage first and wasn't spoiled (spoiler-free)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.